Anthony Fauci says he's stepping down in December for "next chapter" of career

 "I am announcing today that I will be stepping down from the positions of Director of the National Institute of Allergy and Infectious Diseases (NIAID) and Chief of the NIAID Laboratory of Immunoregulation, as well as the position of Chief Medical Advisor to President Joe Biden," Fauci said in a statement.

-He emerged as a household name at the start of the COVID-19 pandemic in the spring of 2020, appearing at daily White House briefings to deliver sober updates about the deadly spread of the coronavirus.
-That role frequently put him at odds with former President Donald Trump, who went to great lengths to downplay the severity of the crisis, and other Republicans who heavily criticized him for pushing strict mitigation measures and accused him of trying to harm Trump politically.
+Fauci emerged as a household name at the start of the COVID-19 pandemic in the spring of 2020, appearing at daily White House briefings to deliver sober updates about the deadly spread of the coronavirus.
+That role frequently put him at odds with former President Donald Trump, who went to great lengths to downplay the severity of the crisis, and other Republicans who heavily criticized him for pushing strict mitigation measures.

-Fauci was largely sidelined from the federal government's public messaging about the pandemic by the end of the Trump administration, but regained influence when President Biden tapped him as his chief medical adviser upon taking office in January 2021.
+He was largely sidelined from the federal government's public messaging about the pandemic by the end of the Trump administration, but gained renewed influence when President Biden tapped him as his chief medical adviser upon taking office in January 2021.

 In a statement coinciding with Fauci's own announcement on Monday, the president thanked Fauci for his years of government service, calling him a "dedicated public servant, and a steady hand with wisdom and insight honed over decades at the forefront of some of our most dangerous and challenging public health crises."